Peers With Impact

-Peers With Impact students are trained by staff members from Impact, a United Way sponsored organization, to deliver factual information about substance use to younger students.
+Peers United students are trained by staff members from Impact, a United Way sponsored organization, to deliver factual information about substance use to younger students.
 Peers students at FHS stand up for and promote healthy substance-free living.
-To become a Peer With Impact at FHS, applicants must be nominated by faculty and they pledge to maintain a substance free lifestyle.
+To become a member of Peers United at FHS, applicants must be nominated by faculty and they pledge to maintain a substance free lifestyle.
 By doing this they serve as positive role models for their same age peers as well as younger students.

 The Peers at FHS travel to Forest Park Middle School to teach 7th graders about the effects of alcohol use on the body, brain and other consequences.
 They also teach information about Marijuana to 8th grade students.
 One of the primary messages delivered combats the myth that most high school students use alcohol and/or drugs.
 The Peers share about themselves and their belief in a healthy lifestyle with younger students, providing a positive model of a successful and happy high school student.